mattermost/docs/source/developer/slash-commands.rst

 2 - Click **Add Slash Command** and add name and description for the command.

 3 - Set the **Command Trigger Word**.
-The trigger word must be unique, and cannot begin with a slash or contain any spaces.
+The trigger word must be unique and cannot begin with a slash or contain any spaces.
 It also cannot be one of the `built-in commands <https://docs.mattermost.com/help/messaging/executing-commands.html#built-in-commands>`_.

 4 - Set the **Request URL** and **Request Method**.
-The request method is either POST or GET, and specifies the type of request sent to the request URL, the endpoint Mattermost hits to reach your external application.
+The request URL is the endpoint that Mattermost hits to reach your application, and the request method is either POST or GET and specifies the type of request sent to the request URL.

 5 - (Optional) Set the response username and icon the command will post messages as in Mattermost.
 If not set, the command will use your username and profile picture.

   .. note::
     `Enable integrations to override usernames <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-usernames>`_ must be set to `true` in `config.json` to override usernames, and `similarly for profile picture icons <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-profile-picture-icons>`_.
 Enable them from **System Console > Integrations > Custom Integrations** or ask your System Administrator.

 6 - (Optional) Include the slash command in the command autocomplete list, displayed when typing ``/`` in an empty input box.
 Use it to make your command easier to discover by your teammates.
-You can also provide a hint listing the arguments of your command, and a short description displayed in the autocomplete list.
+You can also provide a hint listing the arguments of your command and a short description displayed in the autocomplete list.

 7 - Hit **Save**.
 On the next page, copy the **Token** value.
 This will be used in a later step.

 .. image:: ../images/slash_commands_token.png
   :width: 50 px

 8 - Next, write your external application.
-Include a function, which receives HTTP POST or HTTP GET requests from Mattermost.
-The function should look something like this:
+Include a function which receives HTTP POST or HTTP GET requests from Mattermost.
+The request will look something like this:

     .. code-block:: text